dib-lab/2020-ibd/docs/main.md

 [//]: # Both reactive oxygen species and reactive nitrogen species are likely important in IBD [@keshavarzian2003; @winter2014].

-Although there is no consistent taxonomic or functional trend in the gut microbiome associated with IBD diagnosis, metagenomic studies conducted unto this point have left substantial portions of reads unanalyzed.
+Although there is no consistent taxonomic or functional trend in the gut microbiome associated with IBD diagnosis, metagenomic studies conducted unto this point have left substantial portions of data unanalyzed.
-Reference-based pipelines commonly used to analyze metagenomic data from IBD cohorts such as HUMANn2 characterize on average 31%-60% of reads from the human gut microbiome [@franzosa2014; @lloyd2019].
+Reference-based pipelines commonly used to analyze metagenomic data from IBD cohorts such as HUMANn2 characterize on average 31%-60% of reads from the human gut microbiome metagenome, as many reads do not closely match sequences in reference databases [@franzosa2014; @lloyd2019].
-Reads fail to map when there is no closely related organism or sequence in the reference database.
-Reads that do not map to references are typically ignored in downstream analysis.
-To combat these issues, reference-free approaches like *de novo* assembly and binning are used to generate metagenome-assembled genome bins (MAGs).
-MAGs represent species-level composites of closely related organisms in a sample, and thus often more closely recapitulate genomes found in a sample.
+To combat this issue, reference-free approaches like *de novo* assembly and binning are used to generate metagenome-assembled genome bins (MAGs) that represent species-level composites of closely related organisms in a sample.
 However, *de novo* approaches fail when there is low-coverage of or high strain variation in gut microbes, or with sequencing error [@olson2017].
-Even when performed on a massive scale, an average of 12.5% of reads fail to map to all *de novo* assembled organisms from human microbiomes [@pasolli2019], meaning some sequences are not assembled or binned.
+Even when performed on a massive scale, an average of 12.5% of reads fail to map to all *de novo* assembled organisms from human microbiomes [@pasolli2019].
-As with reference-based approaches, these reads are typically left unanalyzed.

 Here we perform a meta-analysis of six studies of IBD gut metagenome cohorts comprising 260 CD, 132 UC and 213 healthy controls (see **Table {@tbl:cohorts}**) [@lloyd2019; @lewis2015; @hall2017; @franzosa2019; @gevers2014; @qin2010].
 First, we re-analyzed each study using a consistent k-mer-based, reference-free approach.
 We demonstrate that diagnosis accounts for a small but significant amount of variation between samples.
 Next, we used random forests to predict IBD diagnosis and to determine the k-mers that are predictive of UC and CD.
 Then, we use compact de Bruijn graph queries to reassociate k-mers with sequence context and perform taxonomic and functional characterization of these sequence neighborhoods.
+We find that strain variation is important (ADD MORE HERE AFTER CORNCOB).
-Our analysis pipeline is lightweight and relies on well-documented and maintained software, making it extensible to other large cohorts of metagenomic sequencing data.
+Our analysis pipeline is lightweight and is extensible to other association studies in large metagenome sequencing cohorts.

 ## Results